 The same few but very vocal people constantly find almost all of the carelessly discarded used syringes.
 I do not know many other people who have ever seen one.
 I work in landscapes in some of the most notorious neighborhoods in San Jose and Los Angeles, and occasionally in San Francisco and Oakland, but have NEVER found just ONE!
 Why is the problem so exclusive to those who enjoy bragging about their scores?

 Some of the pictures of carelessly discarded used syringes are simply ridiculous, and sometimes recycled.
 One such picture that was supposedly taken on the shore of the San Lorenzo River in springtime showed a syringe laying on freshly fallen autumn leaves of quaking aspen, which is not endemic here.
 Another showed a syringe laying on an outcropping of serpentinite, a geologic formation that is likewise not endemic here.

-Law enforcement agencies, such as our Santa Cruz County Sheriffs’ Office, tend to report crime accurrately.
-Those who write such reports are trained on how to do so, so do not embelish with speculation or bias.
-Because their reports are available to everyone in the Community, they are likely to be confronted with even the slightest of innaccuracies, or anything that can be remotely percieved as an innaccuracy.
+Law enforcement agencies, such as our Santa Cruz County Sheriffs’ Office, tend to report crime accurately.
+Those who write such reports are trained on how to do so, so do not embellish with speculation or bias.
+Because their reports are available to everyone in the Community, they are likely to be confronted with even the slightest of inaccuracies, or anything that can be remotely perceived as an inaccuracy.
 It can not be an easy process.